aditya-karampudi/IOT_Analysis/foo.markdown

 which is

-**Objective: The objective of this exercise is to develop an algorithm to identify date?time and duration when the participant is taking a shower.**
+**Objective: The objective of this exercise is to develop an algorithm to identify date‐time and duration when the participant is taking a shower.**

 If it is just about getting the data when the participant is having